-Meadows and Lester's Piece have been summer grazed for decades if not centuries by cattle.
-There has been no serious break in this tradition, and the grazing provides a particular habitat which supports many small mammals and hunting birds.
-The Green gets a small income from government for grazing Blyth and Chestnut Meadows.
+Meadows and Lester's Piece were summer grazed for decades if not centuries by cattle.
+There has been no serious break in this tradition in Blyth Meadow and Lester's Piece, and the grazing provides a particular habitat which supports many small mammals and hunting birds.
+The Green gets a small income from government for grazing Blyth and Lesters Piece.
 The grazier tolerates and co-operates with a very high level of public access.
+Grazing ceased on Folly Meadow and Chestnut Meadow in the early 21st century.